Swimming in Cape Town: beaches and pools

 • Sea Point Pavilion Swimming Pool (Sea Point)

-• You’ll need sunscreen, sun hats and bottles of water
+• Bring sunscreen (lots of it), sun hats and bottles of water

 • For your own safety, listen to lifeguards

 • Do not go swimming alone or at isolated beaches

 • Don’t leave valuables unattended on the beach